 Resource efficiency optimization.
 When costs rise across the board, efficiency becomes the new competitive core.
 Waste recovery, material reuse, energy optimization—these are no longer decorative elements in ESG reports, but economic conditions directly affecting profit margins.
 What I see daily at my company is exactly this—circular economy is moving from the periphery into core cost structures.

 Deepening cross-border collaboration.
 Global supply chains are reorganizing.
 Taiwan-Japan cooperation, U.S. subsidies, Southeast Asian manufacturing shifts—all are changing the industry map.
-Future advantages won’t come from isolated competition, but from cross-border system integration capabilities.
+Future advantages lie in cross-border system integration capabilities.
 Whoever can coordinate technology, capital, and policy will define the new order.

 Embedded intelligent decision-making.
 AI is entering manufacturing floors, from yield analysis and predictive equipment maintenance to supply chain optimization.
 When decision models are embedded in production lines, competition is no longer just at the wafer level, but at the data level.
 I discussed in “The Always-On Economy in the AI Era” how when AI agents begin participating in decision-making, the basic rhythm of the economy gets compressed to frequencies humans can’t react to—semiconductor manufacturing is at the forefront of this trend.